2019 Lakewood semi-truck crash: Main crash

 As Aguilera Mederos approached Colorado Mills Parkway, he tried to move the truck to the right shoulder to avoid colliding with stopped traffic caused by the precursor bus crash, but quickly swerved back into traffic when another semi-trailer truck was already in the right shoulder.
 Moments later, Aguilera Mederos's truck was seen speeding past a driver who was livestreaming while stopped at Colorado Mills Parkway (Exit 263).
 Seconds after speeding past the livestreamer, Aguilera Mederos crashed his semi-trailer truck into three other semi-trailer trucks and 12 vehicles.
 The lumber from Aguilera Mederos's semi-trailer, combined with the gasoline from the smashed cars, and the mattresses carried by a Beautyrest semi-trailer truck, created quick fuel for the fire to ignite and then quickly explode.

 Within seconds of Aguilera Mederos's semi exploding, eastbound cars quickly drove over the median and into the Colorado Mills Parkway exit, causing immediate congestion.
 The first call went to Lakewood Emergency Officials around 4:50 p.m.
 Interstate 70 was officially closed eastbound and westbound at Colorado Mills Parkway by the Colorado Department of Transportation at 5:03 p.m.
 Interstate 70 would later be closed from Exit 261 to Exit 265 at 6:24 p.m.
-The fire wasn't fully under control and able to be investigated until 10 p.m. that night.
+The fire was not fully under control and able to be investigated until 10 p.m. that night.
 Interstate 70 remained closed through the night and reopened at 8:20 p.m. on April 26.

 Aftermath

-Four people were killed in the crash, all residents of Colorado: Doyle Harrison (aged 61), William Bailey (aged 67), Stanley Politano (aged 69), and Miguel Lamas Arrellano (aged 24).
+Four people were killed in the crash, all residents of Colorado: Doyle Harrison, 61, William Bailey, 67, Stanley Politano, 69, and Miguel Lamas Arrellano, 24.

-Mederos survived the crash with no injuries and was booked into the Jefferson County jail the following morning, arrested on various charges related to the incident.
+Mederos, a Cuban immigrant, survived the crash with no injuries and was booked into the Jefferson County jail the following morning, arrested on various charges related to the incident.
 Aguilera Mederos was initially under investigation for vehicular manslaughter but on May 3, 2019, the charges were revised to 40 different ones, including six counts of first degree assault and 24 counts of attempted first degree assault.

 Since at least summer 2019, the Colorado Department of Transportation (CDOT) has been considering plans for an additional runaway truck ramp east (downhill) of the Mt.
 Vernon site.
 In November 2021, CDOT launched a survey, now closed, to solicit input on ramp design and placement.